Pickled carrots, ready overnight!

 How to Make Pickled Carrots

 Combine vinegar, salt, sugar, and water in a medium saucepan.
-Bring it to a boil over high or medium-high heat.
-Turn it to low and allow the pickling liquid to simmer for 2 or 3 minutes, stirring occasionally.
+Bring to a boil, then reduce to a simmer for 2 to 3 minutes—just enough to dissolve the sugar and salt.

 A whisk stirs brining solution in a saucepan.